aws-samples/r53resolver-query-log-parser/README.md

 # route53-resolver-logging-sam

-This project is Route53 Resolver DNS query logs processing Serverless Application Module (SAM) intended to detect DNS queries to malicious domains.
+This project is intended to detect DNS queries to malicious domains using [Amazon Route 53] (https://aws.amazon.com/route53/) Resolver DNS query logs.
+Project is packaged as Serverless Application Module (SAM) .
 Route 53 Resolver logs contains information about the queries, such as the following:
 - Route 53 edge location that responded to the DNS query
 - Domain or subdomain that was requested
 - DNS record type, such as A or AAAA